IBM/cp4mcm-samples/bcdr/backup/README.md

 Follow the steps to back up IBM Cloud Pak® for Multicloud Management.

 ## Before you begin
-You need to install the `kubectl`, `oc`, `velero`, and `Helm` CLI on the workstation machine.
-From the workstation machine, you have to initialize and monitor the backup of IBM Cloud Pak® for Multicloud Management.
+You need to install the `kubectl`, `oc`, `velero`, and `Helm` CLI on a workstation machine, where you can access the OpenShift cluster, initiate and monitor the backup of IBM Cloud Pak® for Multicloud Management.

 ## Procedure